wangyu0627/IHGCL/README.md

 # IHGCL
-Heterogeneous Graph Contrastive learning via Intents behind Meta-paths for Recommendation
+Intent-Guided Heterogeneous Graph Contrastive Learning for Recommendation

 We will organize the complete code and upload it after the paper is accepted for publication.
 ### Enviroments